owtf/boilerplate-templates/_posts/2014-06-29-dotNet-security.md

 Description
 ------------------------
-It is the supporting API for ASP.NET, Windows Desktop applications, Windows Communication Foundation services, SharePoint, Visual Studio Tools for Office and other technologies.The .NET Framework is kept up-to-date by Microsoft with the Windows Update service.
+It is the supporting API for ASP.NET, Windows Desktop applications, Windows Communication Foundation services, SharePoint, Visual Studio Tools for Office and other technologies.
+The .NET Framework is kept up-to-date by Microsoft with the Windows Update service.
 Developers do not normally need to run separate updates to the Framework.

 To know more about the .NET security project visit:- For more details: [OWASP .NET Project](https://www.owasp.org/index.php/Category:OWASP_.NET_Project)